Hydramata/hydramata.github.com/_drafts/vision-statement.md

 	- Uploading large files (well over 1 GB) will not be possible via the web interface.
 Ingesting large files can be accommodated by a sys admin.
 	- A work can have more than one file uploaded to it at once.
 	- Files in cloud services will be able to be transferred to Hydramata.
-- An authorized user (such as a sys admin or repo manager) can batch upload files by submitting a package that will create many works at a time.
+- An authorized user (such as a sys admin or repository manager) can batch upload files by submitting a package that will create many works at a time.
 This will take place outside of the Hydramata web interface.

 ### 4. There will be appropriate terms of use and license agreements for content added to Hydramata.